potofo/chatbot-AZ/README.md

 ## Revision
 - 2023/09/30 01-00 potofo: Initial Creation.
 - 2023/10/01 01-01 portfo: Fixed incremental response from assistant.
+- 2023/10/06 01-02 portfo: Consider parameterizing for Azure App Service and environment variables.

 ## Disclaimer
 Please be aware that we are not responsible for any problems caused by this program.